moss-l/bhs-js-testing/NOTES.md

 The assignment operator `=` is actually more general than just assigning values to variables.
 There are other places that can be assigned different values at different times.
-For now the only one you have to worry about are the individual elements of an array.
-You can combine the `[]` indexing operator to address a particular element of an array with the `=` assignment operator to put a new value in that spot.
+For now the only one you have to worry about are arrays: you can assign new values to the individual slots in an array using the `[]` operator to specify the slot.

 ```
 xs = [1, 2, 3]